 The IMSQE programme is a two-year, full-time programme of instruction corresponding to 120 ECTS credits within the areas of macroeconomics, microeconomics, economics, econometrics, finance and accounting.
-The courses in the IMSQE programme consist of a mixture of regular MSc courses with a quantitative orientation and PhD courses offered through the PhD programme in economics and management.
+The courses in the IMSQE programme consist of a mixture of regular MSc courses with a quantitative orientation and PhD courses offered through the PhD programme in economics.
 Furthermore, there are special requirements regarding the level and qualitative contents of written assignments, and particular emphasis will be put on the students’ analytical, quantitative skills.

 A personal academic advisor - or mentor - from the faculty associated with the programme will be appointed to each student in the IMSQE programme.
 The advisor will assist the student in putting together the individual study programme.

-To complete the IMSQE programme a total of 80 ECTS credits must be earned from elective courses marked as IMSQE courses on the course plan.
-This has to include a minimum of 30 ECTS advanced level Master’s courses (courses numbered 6xxx).
+To complete the IMSQE programme, a total of 80 ECTS credits must be earned from elective courses you find in the course plan.
+This has to include a minimum of 30 ECTS credits of advanced-level Master’s courses (courses numbered 6xxx).

 You can find further details on this in the academic regulations.